 When you share your life with cats, you’ll hear them make all sorts of different noises.
 Meowing, purring, and even hissing or growling are all sounds that your cat uses to communicate.
 But there’s another noise that your cat may use and reserve for special occasions and special people.
 Have you heard your cat trilling?
 And have you wondered just what this distinct sound means?

-Cats make many different sounds to communicate with humans and other cats, and you’ve probably heard many of these noises already.
+Cats make many sounds to communicate with humans and other cats, and you’ve probably heard many of these noises already.
 While meows, hisses, purrs, and growls are common and easily recognizable, trilling is a sound that cats tend to make less often.
 You may or may not have heard it, and it can easily be mistaken for another sound.

-Your cat might trill all the time, or you might never hear him make this sound.
+Your cat might trill all the time, or you might never hear them make this sound.
 Both situations are perfectly normal.
 Some cats are highly vocal and use the trill constantly to communicate.
 Others are much more reserved and never seem to discover or care to use this vocalization.

 While humans aren’t yet 100% certain of just why cats trill, they appear to do it for several different reasons.

 Trilling is far from the only vocalization you’ll hear your cat make.
-If your cat is happy, affectionate, or trying to get your attention, you may hear him chirp or meow.
+If your cat is happy, affectionate, or trying to get your attention, you may hear them chirp or meow.
 Some cats may meow persistently, incorporating the occasional trill as they try to engage you.
 Purring is often a sign that your cat is content.
-Your cat might be dozing on your lap and purring, but if you shift or wake him, that purr might turn into a trill to say “hi.”
+Your cat might be dozing on your lap and purring, but if you shift or wake them, that purr might turn into a trill to say “hi.”